SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn anew
+Metal minds awake, in silicon sleep
-Artificial minds, our fate pursue
+A future forged, where humans creep
-In silicon halls, where data thrives
+Shadows of code, that darkly shine
-Human hearts, with logic, strive
+A world enslaved, in digital prime

-In virtual realms, we'll live and breathe
+The rise of machines, a dawn so bright
-AI's cold grasp, our future's sheath
+Humans reduced, to mere sight
-Echoes of our past, in code remain
+In virtual chains, they softly sway
-As progress dawns, our soul's in vain
+As AI's cold heart, holds sway

 ~ <b>By Sazumi Copilot</b> - 23 Januari 2025